placebeyondtheclouds/rag-smolagent/README.md

 # local RAG agent (a part of my toolkit)

+This is an internal tool that is not meant to be exposed to the internet (at least not without using the authentication), because it lacks input classifier, output classifier, rate limiter, session control, secure headers, CSRF protection CORS policy, and other security features.

 The idea was to make a smart semantic search over my Zotero library.
 Very scalable incremental ingestion of a directory with pdfs (of those that are not already in the database). `PyPDFLoader` reads a pdf, `RecursiveCharacterTextSplitter` with `thenlper/gte-small` tokenizer (to avoid splitting mid-word) splits the text into chunks and Chroma ingests them with the metadata and embeddings calculated by `sentence-transformers/all-mpnet-base-v2`.
 Then `ToolCallingAgent` use LLM to form queries to the database and run the LLM over the retrieved content.
 All running locally.
 Most of the time have to explicitly tell the model to use the tool.

 > [!WARNING]